mitmproxy/mitmproxy/docs/src/content/howto-transparent.md

 #The address the transparent proxy is listening on
 tproxy = "127.0.0.1 port 8080"

+#The user the transparent proxy is running as
 tproxy_user = "nobody"

 #The users whose connection must be redirected.